kalevsuik/dragongame/README.md

 * cd dragon_game
 * sbt "run 20"
 * where 20 is number of battles
+* (if started from another, then configuration might need to be adjusted/given depending on parameters.
+That can be done usual Typesafe config way - https://github.com/typesafehub/config)

 ### Configuration can be found as below, but should not be needed ###
 * src/main/resources/application.conf